Feeds:

 In 1984, David launched Transportation Business Specialists, putting to use the lessons he’d learned at Missouri Pacific Railroad.
 His new company audited bills and overcharges for the rail industry.

-Another company was launched in 1987, Transport Administrative Service, and finally, in 1990, World Wide Technology, Inc., to help companies use technology for solving business-related problems.
+Another company was launched in 1987, Transport Administrative Service, and finally, on July 1, 1990, World Wide Technology, Inc., to help companies use technology for solving business-related problems.

 Success did not come quickly.
 And though David always made sure his employees received their paychecks, sometimes his family went without.